-RC BioSolutions Ltd. (RC Bio) was contracted by Rocky View County to provide an Environmental Screening Report for the Janet Area Structure Plan (ASP) amendment area (Figure 1).
-The purpose of this Environmental Screening is to complete desktop level investigations, determine the existing environmental conditions of the area, and to assess potential and actual environmental impacts that may occur as a result of disturbance based on the type and scope of the proposed development.
+RC BioSolutions Ltd. (RC Bio) was contracted by Rocky View County to provide an Environmental Screening Report for the Conrich Area Structure Plan (ASP) amendment area (Figure 1).
+The purpose of this Environmental Screening is to complete desktop level investigations to determine the existing environmental conditions of the area, and to assess potential and actual environmental impacts that may occur as a result of disturbance based on the type and scope of the proposed development.
 It is also meant to address the Regional Evaluation Framework (REF) policy surrounding Environmentally Sensitive Areas.
 The intention of the Environmentally Sensitive Area policies is to identify and mitigate the effects of development on larger patterns of ecosystem functions and services (i.e. regionally significant natural area components).

-The Janet Area Structure Plan (Rocky View County 2014) was approved by Council in 2014.
-The Janet Area Structure Plan (Rocky View County 2022) is currently being amended to include updated information for all areas east of the canal (current project area).
+The Conrich Area Structure Plan (Rocky View County 2015) was approved by Council in December 2015.
 All plans should comply with the Municipal Government Act.
 All Area Structure Plans must now comply with the new Regional Evaluation Framework (CMRB Land Use & Servicing Committee 2022) to meet the practices and procedures of the Calgary Metropolitan Region Board (CMRB).

-As per the CMRB Land Use & Servicing Committee (2022) Regional Evaluation Framework Interpretation Guide, Environmentally Sensitive Areas are defined within the Growth Plan as "key natural area components of the regional landscape, providing essential ecosystem functions and services.
+As per the CMRB Land Use & Servicing Committee (2022) Regional Evaluation Framework Interpretation Guide, Environmentally Sensitive Areas are defined within the Growth Plan as "kev natural area components of the regional landscape, providing essential ecosystem functions and services.
 These functions and services include flood mitigation, drinking water supply, maintenance of regional biodiversity, preservation and connectivity of unique habitats and landscapes, and provision of culturally and economically valued resources and opportunities."
 The Environmentally Sensitive Areas definition found in the Growth Plan glossary also notes that these areas:

 - Maintain the provision of water quality and quantity and provide protection against drought and flood events.
-Includes water courses, water bodies, and riparian areas - Provide habitat for identified local species of interest, designated species of conservation concern (SCC), or identified focal species groups - Provide rare, unique or biologically diverse ecosystems or unique landforms - Contribute to other important Ecosystems Services or functions at the local scale - Include provincial Environmentally Significant Areas.
+Includes water courses, water bodies, and riparian areas - Provide habitat for identified local species of interest, designated species of conservation concern (SCC), or identified focal species groups - Provide rare, unique or biologically diverse ecosystems or unique landforms - Contribute to other important Ecosystems Services or functions at the local scale - Include provincial Environmentally Significant Areas. •